retostauffer/python-colorspace/source/index.rst

 A Toolbox for Manipulating and Assessing Colors and Palettes
 ============================================================

-``python-colorspace`` is a python package to create and handle colors and color palettes in python.
+``colorspace`` is a python package to create and handle colors and color palettes in python.
 Based on the Hue-Chroma-Luminance (HCL) color space effective color palettes can be designed and implemented in your own daily workflow.